 - Monitor adherence to conflict of interest, responsible conduct in research and IRB policies.

 - Reconcile and review expenditures, including but not limited to, payroll, student financial aid, purchasing card, accounts payable, and purchasing.

-- Excellent customer service orientation and the ability to work with faculty and staff at all levels of the university.
+- Excellent customer service and the ability to communicate effectively with faculty and staff at all levels of the university.

-- Advanced computer skills including proficiency with Microsoft Office.
+- Strong computer skills including proficiency with Microsoft Excel and Word.

 - Self-motivated and able to work both independently and as a team member.

 - Ability to read, interpret and analyze proposal guidelines and effectively explain them to faculty, noting impacts and potential issues.